Moscow rabbi Yaakov Mazeh and his book collection

 During the opening ceremony, Adolf Solomonovich Shayevich, the Chief Rabbi of Moscow, called it «a

 On behalf of the Russian State Library, Natalia Samoilenko, Deputy Director General of the Russian State Library for External Relations and Exhibition Activities, greeted the guests.
 Ms. Samoilenko spoke about another RSL collection, i.e., a collection of a Russian orientalist, writer and public figure, Baron David Günzburg.
-The digitisation of the handwritten part of the collection is now in full swing, and digitized documents are already
+The digitisation of the handwritten part of the collection is now in full swing, and digitized documents are already available via the RSL Electronic Library .

 The scholars and public figures who attended the opening talked about Yaakov Mazeh — about his personality, his work, and his contribution to the Jewish culture of Moscow in difficult for Jewish people times, i.e., after their eviction from Moscow in 1891, amidst the wave of